alex-piccione/portfolio-API-AWS/README.md

 Create API Gateway "REST API" on eu-central-1 regios called "Portfolio".

 ## GitHub Actions
 docs: https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions

+## Serverless
+docs: ???

+GitHub action I'm using seems to be abandoned'
+``deploy`` command stopped to work within the --config parameter.
+I use it to load the configuration grom another file, how to fo it withou the parameter?
+The error says the configuration must stay in the service root folder (working directory), so moving the file will be enough?
+Documentation is not easy to find.
+For example searching "deploy" in the servh box does not go where you want.
+To find it I had to search on google: https://www.serverless.com/framework/docs/providers/aws/cli-reference/deploy/

 ## Configuration
 The __configuration.json__ file inside "AWS Lambda" project contains info that cannot be stored in the code repository.